embSneakers/embSneakers/README.md

 A. crawling_source.ipynb (see in embSneakers/code/ in the repository):
 - From the code, you can automatically download the sneaker images that have been sampled for the current work, via the links from the metadata: see the last column "imageUrl" in "val_sneakers_df.pkl."
 - i.e., One image per sneaker product is downloaded and used in the current study.
-- You only need to run "Crawling by imageUrl" section if you properly download "val_sneakers_df.pkl"; "RAW Crawling source (Using Selenium, Chromdriver)" section is used only when crawling from the scratch.
+- You only need to run "Crawling by imageUrl" part if you properly download "val_sneakers_df.pkl"; "RAW Crawling source (Using Selenium, Chromdriver)" part is used only when crawling from the scratch.

 B. sneaker_embedding_masked_three_heads.ipynb (see in embSneakers/code/ in the repository):
 - You need to download the sneaker image samples from A. first to construct embeddings from the given code.